Fujifilm X-M1 vs Sony A7 II

-Both the X-M1 and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the X-M1 and the A7 II have been discontinued, but can regularly be found used on ebay.
 The A7 II was replaced by the Sony A7 III, while the X-M1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Sony A7 II Manual.
+Further information on the features and operation of the X-M1 and A7 II can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Sony A7 II Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-M1 or the Sony A7 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Faster burst: Shoots at higher frequency (5.6 vs 5 flaps/sec) to capture the decisive moment.